mer-hybris/hadk.sailfishos.org/new-device-build.rst

   git submodule update
   cd libhybris

-Now use the mb2 command to build the package.
-This essentially runs a slightly modified rpmbuild using the scratchbox2 target.
-It also pulls in BuildRequire'd packages into the target (note that this makes the target 'dirty' and you may miss build dependencies.
-This should be caught during clean builds.)
+Now use ``mb2`` to build the package.
+This essentially runs a slightly modified ``rpmbuild`` using the Scratchbox2 target.
+It also pulls in build requirements into the target.
+Note that this makes the target 'dirty' and you may miss build dependencies.
+This should be caught during clean builds.

 .. code-block:: console